dylanmiessner/SoH-Rando-Updater/README.md

   * Python requests module
   * Python py7zr module

+  Step 0: Download the latest release from the link on the right. `source code.zip`

   Step 1: download and install python3 from https://www.python.org/downloads/ and add it to PATH

   Step 2: After installing python to path run `pip install requests` in cmd